2dozero/Supervised-Attention-Learn-to-Solve-Routing-Problems/README.md

 ![TSP100](images/tsp.gif)

 ## Paper
-For more details, please see our paper [Attention, Learn to Solve Routing Problems!](https://openreview.net/forum?id=ByxBFsRqYm) which has been accepted at [ICLR 2019](https://iclr.cc/Conferences/2019).
+For more details, please see the paper [Attention, Learn to Solve Routing Problems!](https://openreview.net/forum?id=ByxBFsRqYm) which has been accepted at [ICLR 2019](https://iclr.cc/Conferences/2019).
 If this code is useful for your work, please cite our paper:

 ```
 @inproceedings{